Family Medical Leave Act Tax Credit

 For employees to qualify for the 2018 credit, their income must have been no more than $72,000 in 2017.
 Both Full and Part-time employees can qualify.
-At this time, the credit is set to run through the end of 2019.
+The credits has been extended to run through the end of 2020.

 In order for employers to qualify for the tax credit, the business must have a documented FMLA paid leave policy.
 That policy must provide full-time workers with at least two weeks of paid leave each year.
 Part-time employees should receive pro-rated compensation according to the number of hours worked.
 The wages paid for this leave must not be less than 50% of normal wages.

 Employers that meet the requirements are entitled to claim 12.5% of FMLA wages paid as a general business tax credit.
 For every percentage point that the paid leave compensation surpasses the 50% of normal wages threshold, employers can increase their benefit by 0.25%.
 As with most general business tax credits, unused portions of the credit will carry forward.

 The announcement of this new federal tax credit has prompted companies to re-examine their paid-leave policies.
 TCC brings a consultative approach to assisting clients in identifying the cost/benefit of generating this credit.
 That calculation needs to account for each of the stakeholders.
 As the number of interested parties increases, the complexities of a seemingly straightforward benefit can surface.
 Our approach takes into account the numerous departments involved: tax, payroll, HR, benefits, IT and Finance.